serengia/space-x--space-travelers-app/README.md

 # Space X -- Space Travelers App <a name="about-project"></a>

-> This is an application utilizing SpaceX data API.
-I build the application using react and redux toolkit.
+ This is an application utilizing SpaceX data API.
+I built the application using react and redux toolkit.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> - React
+ - React
-> - Redux
+ - Redux

 <details>
   <summary>Client</summary>